-The conventional communication systems are divided into multiple independent blocks, each of which is independently optimized as stated in Section II-B. Despite its simplicity of implementation in engineering, such a design is known to be sub-optimal \cite{aoudia2018end}.
+As stated in Section II-B, conventional communication systems are divided into multiple independent blocks, each of which is independently optimized.
+Despite its simplicity of implementation in engineering, such a design is known to be sub-optimal \cite{aoudia2018end}.
 Benefiting from the rapid development of DL, data-driven methods pave the way to completely interpret the communication system as an end-to-end one, and promise performance improvement in complex communications scenarios that are conventionally difficult to describe with tractable mathematical models.

-End-to-end systems with a given channel state information (CSI) usually assume the AWGN channel model.
-On top of such an assumption, O’Shea \etal \cite{o2017introduction} first propose to use the autoencoder to implement an end-to-end communication system by replacing the transmitter and receiver as DNNs.
-Fig. \ref{endtoend} depicts the comparison of conventional and end-to-end systems \cite{o2017introduction}, wherein the transmitter and receiver can be implemented by DNNs (\ie, the auto-encoder and auto-decoder respectively).
+End-to-end communication systems with a given CSI usually assume the AWGN channel model.
+On top of such an assumption, O'Shea \etal \cite{o2017introduction} first propose to use the autoencoder to implement an end-to-end communication system by replacing the transmitter and receiver with DNNs.
+Fig. \ref{endtoend} depicts the comparison of conventional and end-to-end communication systems \cite{o2017introduction}, wherein the transmitter and receiver can be implemented by DNNs (\ie, the auto-encoder and auto-decoder respectively).
 Specifically, the DNNs can be pre-trained from both data and expert knowledge (\eg, the KB) by optimizing the end-to-end loss function (\eg, CE and MSE) in a supervised manner.
 Afterwards, the auto-encoder-based transmitter removes the redundancy of the source information and converts them into encoded symbols, which are further transmitted through the channel.
 Based on the received symbols with channel noise, the auto-decoder-based receiver attempts to accurately recover the information.
-The result \cite{o2017introduction} shows that in terms of the block error rate (BLER), i.e., $ P (s \ne \hat s)$, the end-to-end system can achieve competitive performance as the conventional communication system employing binary phase-shift keying (BPSK) modulation and a Hamming $(7,4)$ code, and also outperform the combination of a Hamming $(7,4)$ code with either binary hard-decision decoding or maximum likelihood decoding.
+The result \cite{o2017introduction} shows that in terms of the block error rate (BLER), i.e., $ P (s \ne \hat s)$, the end-to-end system can achieve competitive performance in comparison with the conventional communication system employing binary phase-shift keying (BPSK) modulation and a Hamming $(7,4)$ code, and also outperforms the combination of a Hamming $(7,4)$ code with either binary hard-decision decoding or maximum likelihood decoding.